RIDE LEADER GUIDELINES

-- For cancellation or start point relocations far enough in advance, the night before or morning of – post a note to the email list and re-schedule on the ride calendar – adding CANCELLED to your ride title at least 2 hours prior to scheduled start time.
+- For cancellation or start point relocations far enough in advance, the night before or morning of – post a note to the email list and re-schedule on the ride calendar – check the CANCELLED button on the Ride Calendar event at least 2 hours prior to scheduled start time.

 - At the ride Leader’s discretion, a ride start may be delayed to a later time, and announced at ride start